 Sendai Daikannon’s Top Floor

-There is a Sendai Daikannon’s cross-sectional model near the entrance.
-Just simply staring at the model probably would make you feel tired already (´▽`*).
+There is a cross-sectional model of Sendai Daikannon near the entrance.
+Just staring at the model probably would already make you feel tired (´▽`*).
 So, an escalator takes you to the 12th floor, 68 meters above the ground!

-Located on the 12th floor is Goshinden (御心殿), Sendai Daikannon’s center of worship.
+Located on the 12th floor is Goshinden (御心殿), the center of worship at Sendai Daikannon.
 The worship hall is interestingly situated where the Kannon Statue’s heart is.

 On Shibeitei Shibeitei Handara Bashiniyowaka (オン シベイテイ シベイテイ ハンダラ バシニソワカ).

-Tip: If a certain part of your body is unhealthy, stroke the same part of Maitreya statue placed in front of the Goshinden.
+Tip: If a part of your body is unhealthy, stroke the corresponding part of the Maitreya statue in front of the Goshinden.

-After worshipping Vairocana, you can head to the observatory area for a wide view of Sendai‘s city center from the small windows.
-From the window facing away from Sendai Station, you can see as far as the mountains at Yamagata Prefecture’s borders, such as the famous Zaō Mountains (蔵王連峰)!
+After worshipping Vairocana, you can head to the observatory area for a wide view of Sendai’s city center from the small windows.
+From the window facing away from Sendai Station, you can see as far as the mountains at the borders of Yamagata Prefecture, such as the famous Zaō Mountains (蔵王連峰)!

 The 108 Buddha Statues inside Sendai Daikannon